The Meaning of Numbers: The Number 110

 Joshua led the ancient Israelites into the Promised Land after the death of Moses.
 At the age of 92, after waging several wars to claim Israel's inheritance in Canaan, he finally ceases fighting.
 He then turns his attention to dividing up the land among God's people (Joshua 15 - 21) and serving as Israel's first Judge.
 Joshua dies at the age of 110 (Joshua 24:29).

-Only two Greek words, aletheia (Strongs #G225) and sozo (#G4982), are recorded exactly 110 times in the New Testament.
-Aletheia is always translated as "truth" in the KJV such as in John 1:17.
-Sozo means to save, deliver or protect.
-Its first KJV usage occurs when an angel informs Joseph, in a dream, of the purpose of Jesus' life.
+The Greek word sozo, Strong #G4982, is recorded 110 times in 103 Greek New Testament verses.
+It appears the most in the gospel of Luke (19 times) followed by Matthew (16) and then Mark (15).
+The word means to save, deliver or protect.
+Its first King James Bible usage occurs when an angel informs Joseph, in a dream, of the purpose of Jesus' life.

 And she (Joseph's wife Mary) shall bring forth a son, and thou shalt call his name Jesus: for he shall save (sozo) his people from their sins (Matthew 1:21, KJV).

-Psalm 110 is an amazing section of Scripture that reveals a number of truths about God.
+Psalm 110 is an amazing section of Scripture that reveals several truths about God.
 Its foremost revealing is that there are two Beings in the Godhead!

 "Psalm 110 gives us undeniable Scriptural evidence that there were two divine Beings Who were both known as Jehovah in Old Testament times.
 In the first verse of Psalm 110, David was inspired to prophesy that a divine Being called Adon would be invited to sit at the right hand of a divine Being called Jehovah.